What are the penalties for incomplete or misleading information in the notification or in response to the authority’s questions?

 In addition, the CMA can impose a fine of a fixed amount of up to £30,000, as well as daily fines of up to £15,000 for failure to comply with a binding CMA request for information, documents or attendance of witnesses, without reasonable excuse, or for intentionally obstructing the CMA from taking a copy of a document that is provided to it.
 This could apply, for example, if incomplete information is provided, or if information is not provided by the deadline specified in the request for information.

-In addition, failure to provide information within the required timeframe may result in an extension of the CMA's first-phase or second-phase deadlines (see Section 19 above) and an extension of its four month deadline for jurisdiction to review completed mergers (see Section 6 above).
+In addition, failure to provide information within the required timeframe may result in an extension of the CMA's first-phase or second-phase deadlines (see paragraph 5.4 above) and an extension of its four month deadline for jurisdiction to review completed mergers (see paragraph 2.3 above).

 Undertakings which provide intentionally or negligently incorrect or misleading information in a notification may upon application by the official parties be fined by the Cartel Court up to 1% of their (group’s) total turnover in the preceding business year.